 It seems like conversations around Machine Learning and Data Science and how these 'buzzwords' will continue to affect the industry are happening more frequently.
-These advancements will continue to be important for both digital marketing and SEO.
-Let's look into this a bit further.
+These advancements are and will continue to be important for both digital marketing and SEO.
+Before we delve into the 'how', let's look at two core concepts:

 1. Data Science: Data is being generated every day to provide businesses with key opportunities that lead to better decisions.
-A perfect example of this is how Netflix promoted the popular show, House of Cards.
-This data-led approach pretty much guaranteed success as Netflix targeted viewers of House of Cards with suggestions of Kevin Spacey films and/or films directed by David Fincher.
+A relevant example is the creation of Netflix's award-winning show, House of Cards.
+Through in-depth data analysis, Netflix uncovered a strong crossover: viewers who watched movies with Kevin Spacey as a lead character also watched political dramas and films directed by David Fincher.
+This winning formula ultimately paved the way for the initial success of House of Cards.

-2. SEO: In its strictest definition, SEO is about understanding how an algorithm (think: Google) ranks different elements (think: websites) and influences the outcome by improving input metrics to get the website in a higher position for the target topics.
+2. SEO: In its strictest definition, SEO is about understanding how an algorithm (think: Google) ranks different elements (think: websites) and improving input metrics to get the website in a higher position for the target topics.

 Historically, there are two primary challenges that SEO, as a discipline, has always had: